Broosky/Gatherers-Legacy/README.md

 - **Text Blittering System**
   Custom-built text renderer using bitmap fonts, used for in-game UI and overlays.

----

 ## 🔹 **A Bit of History**

 Built with a barebones IDE and barely any debugging tools, the project ran mostly on caffeine and sheer determination.
 After a few proof-of-concept trials in C++ ([Workers](https://github.com/Broosky/Workers)), I decided to write it in pure C. Though this version isn't fully optimized, it holds a special place in my development journey.

 I didn't have source control at the time, so I took snapshots of the repository (directory) at certain milestones.
 Hence, the V10.0 ☺️

 This repository has been renamed **Gatherers-Legacy** to preserve its sentimental value.
-A new repo, [Gatherers](https://github.com/Broosky/Gatherers), will supersede it — and I'll continue to improve it when time allows.
+A new repo, [Gatherers](https://github.com/Broosky/Gatherers), will supersede it, which I'll continue to improve it when time allows.

----

 ## 🔹 **Ubuntu Instructions**

 To build the project on Ubuntu, you'll need to install the MinGW cross-compiler, Visual Studio Code, and Wine to run Windows executables on Linux.
 Then, compile with either the **i686-w64-mingw32** or **x86_64-w64-mingw32 toolchains**, and run the executable via **Wine**.

----

 ## 🔹 **Windows Instructions**